etobella/facturae_signer/README.md

-# face_sender
+# Facturae Signer
-This modules allows us to send XML Factura Invoices to FACe
+This modules allows us to sign facturae invoices